Cranborne Chase National Landscape

-The AONB Partnership is open to everyone who lives and works in the area.
+The National Landscape Partnership is open to everyone who lives and works in the area.
 It also welcomes visitors to the area and other interested parties, be they individuals, government or non-governmental organisations or an interest group.
-Find out more…
+Find out more about the Partnership.

 Did you know that….?

-- Areas of Outstanding Natural Beauty are equal in landscape status to National Parks
+- National Landscapes are equal in landscape status to National Parks

-- There are ½ million people within thirty minutes drive of the AONB in surrounding market towns and the Bournemouth and Poole conurbations
+- There are ½ million people within thirty minutes drive of Cranborne Chase National Landscape in surrounding market towns and the Bournemouth and Poole conurbations.

-- The AONB covers an area of 983 square kilometres or 380 square miles of countryside overlapping the boundaries of Wiltshire, Dorset, Hampshire and Somerset.
+- Cranborne Chase covers an area of 983 square kilometres or 380 square miles of countryside overlapping the boundaries of Wiltshire, Dorset, Hampshire and Somerset.

-- The AONB has an extensive network of Rights of Way, the combined length of over 1,500 km (927 miles) would take you from Southampton to Edinburgh and back again
+- The National Landscape has an extensive network of Rights of Way, the combined length of over 1,500 km (927 miles) would take you from Southampton to Edinburgh and back again.

-- The long distance footpaths of the Wessex Ridgeway, Jubilee Trail and the Monarch’s Way all criss-cross the AONB
+- The long distance footpaths of the Wessex Ridgeway, Jubilee Trail and the Monarch’s Way all criss-cross the National Landscape.

 - There are a myriad of ancient droves and track-ways bristling with history waiting to be explored

-- There are at least 550 Scheduled Ancient Monuments and more than 50 Sites of Special Scientific Interest (important areas for nature) within the AONB
+- There are at least 550 Scheduled Ancient Monuments and more than 50 Sites of Special Scientific Interest (important areas for nature) within Cranborne Chase National Landscape.

-- The AONB abounds with many ancient woodlands
+- The National Landscape abounds with many ancient woodlands.

-- We have over 33,000 residents within the AONB, which is one of the lowest population densities in the South West.
+- We have over 33,000 residents within the National Landscape, which is one of the lowest population densities in the South West.